How Can I Improve My Mental Health Without Therapy?

 Sleep Optimization Strategies

-Quality sleep is fundamental to mental health.
-Poor sleep disrupts emotional regulation, increases stress hormones, and impairs cognitive function.
+Quality sleep is essential for mental health.
+Poor sleep disrupts emotional control, increases stress hormones, and makes thinking harder.

 Sleep Hygiene Checklist:

-- Create a cool, dark, quiet sleeping environment
+- Create a cool, dark, quiet sleeping space

 - Avoid screens 1-2 hours before bedtime